Note: This is the third question in the series of Three questions every spiritual seeker asks.

 Are you capable of knowing the truth?

-The truth is that every human being can attain self realization.
-Human life is designed for liberation.
+The truth is that every human being is capable of realizing the ‘truth’.
+Human life is designed for liberation, to merge with the truth.
 There is no higher being than human being.
 So after death, either you must get liberated from the cycles of birth and death or you have to circle in the cycle again.
 You have the choice.
 Human beings are given the choice.
 Every human being living on this planet has this choice, whether rich or poor, educated or uneducated.